 Professionally, Steve considers his biggest two achievements as the building of his defense firm and the expansion of the Workers’ Compensation Educational Conference.
 The firm grew from a small workers’ compensation specialty firm into one of the most experienced defense firms in Florida.
 The firm is headquartered in Orlando, with offices in Tampa and Sebastian, and concentrates its practice on insurance defense and workers’ compensation defense.
 The firm’s 65 trial lawyers handle legal disputes ranging from small to multi-million dollar cases.
 The firm was recently selected as one of only 18 firms in Orlando and 193 firms in the entire state (out of over 22,000) to be recognized in “Florida’s Top Ranked Law Firms” by the Wall Street Journal in conjunction with Lexis Nexis/Martindale-Hubbell.

 Steve’s other major professional accomplishment has been with respect to the Workers’ Compensation Educational Conference.
 Originally, the conference was state run and quite small.
 In the mid-1980s, organization of the conference was taken over by Jim McConnaughhay, David Parrish, Gerry Rosenthal and Steve.
 The program went from a three or four page tri-fold program to today, when the conference is recognized as the premier workers’ compensation conference in the United States.
 The program is now over 100 substantive pages and has different breakouts for adjusters, lawyers, doctors, nurses, safety personnel, risk managers, personnel people and all of those interested in where workers’ compensation is going in Florida, the Southeast and the United States.

 In his personal life, Steve has been married for over 31 years to Donna Bergh Rissman.
-Steve and Donna have two children, Elizabeth 27 and David 23.
+Steve and Donna have two children, Elizabeth and David.